narenh/CanopyPlus-Setup/README.md

 ### Seerr Integration
 - Canopy+ supports one-click Seerr authentication.
+- Make sure you have logged in to Seerr with your Plex account at least once on another device, otherwise Seerr will reject the request.
 - Enter your Seerr host and click connect.
 This will allow users to make requests for movies and TV seasons in Seerr.

 ### Prowlarr Integration